fratelemk/dotfiles/utils.md

 ## Basics

-- Learn basic Bash.
-Actually, type `man bash` and at least skim the whole thing; it's pretty easy to follow and not that long.
-Alternate shells can be nice, but Bash is powerful and always available (learning *only* zsh, fish, etc., while tempting on your own laptop, restricts you in many situations, such as using existing servers).

-- Learn at least one text-based editor well.
-The `nano` editor is one of the simplest for basic editing (opening, editing, saving, searching).
-However, for the power user in a text terminal, there is no substitute for Vim (`vi`), the hard-to-learn but venerable, fast, and full-featured editor.
-Many people also use the classic Emacs, particularly for larger editing tasks.
-(Of course, any modern software developer working on an extensive project is unlikely to use only a pure text-based editor and should also be familiar with modern graphical IDEs and tools.)

 - Finding documentation:
   - Know how to read official documentation with `man` (for the inquisitive, `man man` lists the section numbers, e.g. 1 is "regular" commands, 5 is files/conventions, and 8 are for administration).
 Find man pages with `apropos`.
   - Know that some commands are not executables, but Bash builtins, and that you can get help on them with `help` and `help -d`.
 You can find out whether a command is an executable, shell builtin or an alias by using `type command`.